The Players Club: Plot

+Professor Mills later approaches Diana on campus and reassures her, gently acknowledging that he understands the job she works is not what she ultimately wants for herself.
+He encourages her not to abandon her education and urges her to continue pursuing journalism.
+Mills then provides Diana with a professional contact at BET, reaffirming her long-term goals and foreshadowing her eventual career in television news.

-Dollar Bill is confronted by a man who works for St. Louis, a drug lord and loan shark to whom Dollar Bill owes $60,000.
-He warns Dollar Bill if he doesn't make a payment of $10,000 to St. Louis, he will hunt him down.
-The next day as Dollar Bill tries to leave the club, St. Louis' men beat Dollar unconscious and throw him into the trunk of his car.
-They are stopped by two crooked cops.
-Dollar Bill is found in the trunk and arrested on warrants.
-He is later bailed out and returns to the club.
+Dollar Bill is confronted by the Doctor, enforcer for drug lord and loan shark St. Louis, who reveals that Dollar Bill owes $60,000 and threatens him unless he produces a $10,000 payment.
+The following day, St. Louis’s men Brooklyn and K-Ci abduct Dollar Bill and place him in the trunk of his car, but they are stopped by corrupt officers Peters and Freeman, who discover Dollar Bill and arrest him on outstanding warrants.
+He is later released on bail and returns to the Players Club.

 Ebony is offered a gig to dance at Ronnie's brother Junior's bachelor party.
-While Ronnie is outside smoking, one of St. Louis's henchmen, named Reggie, tricks Junior into raping Ebony.
+Clyde convinces Ronnie to go outside and smoke some Marijuana with him, one of St. Louis's henchmen, named Reggie, tricks Junior into raping Ebony.
 Reggie tells him that he and Clyde had run a train on her weeks ago, but it was spoiled by Diamond.
 Junior goes into Ebony's room while she is changing and against Ebony's pleas, Junior turns off the lights and violently beats and rapes her while his friends listen to it in disgust.
 The guys decide to leave the party and end their friendship with Junior.
 Ronnie discovers Junior with Ebony, and both flee the scene leaving Ebony in the motel room.
-Diamond and Blue arrive and they discover an unconscious and bloodied Ebony and they call 911.
+Diamond and Blue arrive at the motel room as Ebony called Diamond earlier in the night.
+They discover an unconscious and bloodied Ebony and they call 911.
 A furious Diamond then arrives at the Players Club and beats Ronnie up as punishment, avenging Ebony.
+It was also revealed that Ronnie raped Diamond four years ago when she was unconscious.
 Diamond then punches Tricks in the face and quits in front of Dollar Bill before she leaves with Blue.

-Ronnie and Tricks are arrested by the police.
+Ronnie and Tricks are arrested by Freeman and Peters.
 That same night, St. Louis comes to collect and personally shoots up the club.
 As Dollar tries to escape, he is captured by St. Louis' henchmen.
 Later, St. Louis' associate Brooklyn destroys the club with a LAW rocket.

 Ebony, still sporting the bruises from her rape, now has a job working at the shoe store.
 Ebony and Diana are back on good terms again.
 In voice-over, Diamond narrates the fates of the characters, including herself, who is currently in a relationship with Blue.
 She now works on the news.